greltel/ABAP-PROJECTS/README.md

 ## Motivation for doing a Project based Repository

-The motivation for creating the repository was our desire to share our
+The motivation for creating the repository was our desire to share our knowledge and our progress in ABAP.
+Despite not being a popular programming language, there are

 ## Design Goals